SQL SELECT TOP

 SELECT TOP (number) column1, column2, ...
 FROM table_name WHERE condition; |

-For example, if you want to retrieve the top 5 rows from a table named employees
+For example, if you want to retrieve the top 5 rows from a table named employees, you can use:

 1 2 |